Minnesota Asylum Collaborative (MAC)

 This MAC clinic operates out of CVT’s St. Paul Healing Center (SPHC), where asylum seekers who are applying for legal status in the United States can go to receive forensic medical and mental health evaluations.

-PHR supports more than 20 of these asylum clinics across the United States, and this the first of its kind to open in Minnesota.
-Asylum attorneys whose clients need a forensic evaluation in Minnesota can request one via the PHR website form, which collects the information needed for a MAC appointment at CVT’s location in St. Paul.
+PHR supports more than 20 of these asylum clinics across the United States, and MAC is the first clinic in PHR's network in Minnesota.
+Asylum attorneys can request a forensic evaluation from PHR directly via the PHR website form, which allows attorneys to request a provider from anywhere in PHR's statewide or nationwide network.

 These PHR visits are conducted by a licensed physician from the Phillips Neighborhood Clinic (PNC), with a medical student serving as scribes.
 PNC is student-run and faculty supervised, and offers free medical care within the community.
 MAC visits are conducted in CVT’s space, where exam rooms and other spaces were specially designed using trauma-informed practices to ensure clients feel comfortable and respected.